 - 227. The methodology for proposing that Incremental Interconnection Point Capacity should be released, will compare the net present value51 of proposed capacity commitments against the estimated project cost for providing that level of Incremental Obligated Entry Capacity. - 228.
-National Gas Transmission will, for the capacity profile agreed, determine the following parameters:
+National Grid will, for the capacity profile agreed, determine the following parameters: - (a) The net present value of the capacity commitments, calculated as the quantity of proposed incremental Interconnection Point Capacity x estimated reserve price (subject to paragraph 239); - (b) the net present value of the estimated increase in allowed revenue, calculated in accordance with appendix 1 of this methodology statement.
+This value will be provided as an estimate in the project proposal. - 229.
+The economic test is considered to have been passed if:

-51 Discounted by the social time preference rate that is published in accordance with "The Green Book: Central Government Guidance on Appraisal and Evaluation" as amended from time to time
+51 Discounted by the social time preference rate that is published in accordance with "The Green Book: Central Government Guidance on Appraisal and Evaluation" as amended from time to time where: